-Chances are you’ve seen an increase in anxiety in your classroom and school — particularly during the COVID-19 pandemic.
-According to the Centers for Disease Control and Prevention, 7.1% of children aged 3 to 17 (approximately 4.4 million) have been diagnosed with anxiety.
-With symptoms such as: trouble concentrating, an upset stomach or sleeplessness, anxiety can be one of the most debilitating challenges students face in classrooms today.
+Chances are you’ve seen a significant increase in the number of students who struggle with mental health over the past several years.
+According to JAMA Pediatrics, even before the pandemic, the rate of child and adolescent anxiety increased 27% between 2016 and 2019.
+By 2020, more than 5.6 million youths were diagnosed with anxiety.
+With symptoms such as trouble concentrating, an upset stomach, or sleeplessness, anxiety can be one of the most debilitating challenges students face in classrooms today.

 Being out in nature can also calm an anxious brain.
 Sometimes just a change of scenery is what makes the difference.
 Breathing the cool air or making time to notice chirping birds can also calm an overactive worrier.
 Asking students to carefully observe their environment can help them turn the focus away from their worries and toward something more tangible: How many different kinds of trees do you see?
 How many different bird songs do you hear?
 How many different shades of green are in the grass?